Weekly Market Insights

 Want to receive your tax return quicker?
 The IRS shares that the best way to get your refund is to file your return online and provide your direct deposit info.
 In addition to receiving your refund quicker, there are a few other benefits of using direct deposit.

 One benefit is splitting your refund into several financial accounts through direct deposit, including checking, savings, health and education, and certain retirement accounts.
 Using direct deposit is also fast, secure, and accessible.
 To sign up for a direct deposit, you need to provide your bank account number and routing number.
 Taxpayers should have this information available when ready to file because the IRS can’t accept this information after filing a return.

 * This information is not intended to be a substitute for specific, individualized tax advice.
 We suggest that you discuss your specific tax issues with a qualified tax professional.

-A librarian finds that pages have been ripped out of a novel.
+Last week’s riddle: A librarian finds that pages have been ripped out of a novel.
 Pages 28, 29, 148, 211 and 212 are torn out.
 Given this, how many separate sheets of paper have been torn from the book?
 Answer: 4 sheets of paper.
 Pages 211 and 212 will be on opposite sides of the same sheet of paper.

 Footnotes and Sources

 2. The Wall Street Journal, May 13, 2022